GazzolaLab/MiV-OH/docs/MEA/design_files.md

 # Design Files for MEA

 Design files of a variety of MEAs with different resolutions and configurations are provided here.
-Designs are made in GDS format using free software Klayout (https://www.klayout.de).
+Designs are made in GDS format using free software [Klayout](https://www.klayout.de).

 ## 59 electrode